Lhahn01/activation-functions-lh/README.md

 ## To Do:
 - [x] Visual representation of all the activation functions
-- [ ] Experiment with different activation functions with a simple MLP problem
+- [x] Experiment with different activation functions with a simple MLP problem
 - [ ] Compare between ReLU and Leaky ReLU (vanishing gradients)
 - [ ] Identify how Leaky ReLU deals with dead neurons
-- [ ] Compare between GELU and SELU (...)

 ## Description
 The project that I have selected is one of the pre-approved ones, where I would run a